Prajwal-k-tech/Sol-hack-for-earth/sol-ai-demo/business-plan.md

 ## Conclusion

-Sol-AI Planner addresses a massive market opportunity with a unique, technically defensible solution.
+sol addresses a massive market opportunity with a unique, technically defensible solution.
 Our prescriptive approach to solar O&M represents a paradigm shift from reactive to intelligent operations, targeting the underserved small-to-medium installation market.

-With proven technology, validated market demand, and a clear path to profitability, Sol-AI Planner is positioned to become the leading platform for intelligent solar operations and maintenance.
+With proven technology, validated market demand, and a clear path to profitability, sol is positioned to become the leading platform for intelligent solar operations and maintenance.

 **Investment Opportunity**: Join us in transforming the $13B solar O&M market and accelerating the global transition to clean energy.